TadaTeruki/fastlem/README.md

 fastlem = "0.1.2"
 ```

-## About the simulation process
+## About the simulation

-fastlem uses the Salève model[1], which provides an analytical solution to landscape evolution with SPIM (Stream Power Incision Model) in 2D.
+fastlem follows the Salève model[1], which provides an analytical solution to landscape evolution with SPIM (Stream Power Incision Model) in 2D.
 The algorithm for creating the drainage network follows the method of Guillaume Cordonnier, Jean Braun, Marie-Paule Cani, Bedrich Benes, Eric Galin, et al[2].

 ### Build a graph